ScalaHosting review: can this managed VPS replace shared hosting?

 It’s very similar to cPanel, if not on a more minimalistic look.
 Other than that, all management modules are the same:

 - Email can help you set up a professional mailbox with your domain name and manage forwarded or autoresponders.
-What’s worth noting is that ScalaHosting includes SpamAssassin that works to battle spam issues.
+What’s worth noting is that ScalaHosting includes SpamAssassin, which works to battle spam issues.

 - Databases is where you can see, create, and manage databases.